 Do US, EU, or Australian citizens need a PPE visa?

-Non-visa nationals, including citizens of the USA, Canada, Australia, New Zealand, and EU countries, do not need to apply for a PPE visa before travelling.
-However, they must carry their PPE invitation letter and evidence of professional expertise to present at the UK border.
-From 2025, many non-visa nationals also need an Electronic Travel Authorisation (ETA) costing £16.
+Non-visa nationals — including citizens of the USA, Canada, Australia, New Zealand, and EU countries — do not need to apply for a PPE visa before travelling.
+However, they must carry their PPE invitation letter and evidence of professional expertise to present at the UK border, and most need an Electronic Travel Authorisation (ETA, £20 from 8 April 2026).
 Border Force officers may still refuse entry if not satisfied the visitor meets the requirements.

 What activities qualify as permitted paid engagements?

 Qualifying permitted paid engagements include: giving lectures or seminars at higher education institutions, examining or assessing students as a visiting academic, performing as a professional artist, entertainer, or musician, participating as a professional sportsperson in competitions or tournaments, providing legal representation in UK proceedings as an overseas lawyer, speaking at conferences in your area of expertise, and serving as a designated air pilot examiner.
-All activities must relate to your professional expertise and be by formal invitation.
+All activities must relate to your professional expertise and be by formal invitation from a UK organisation.

 What documents are required for a PPE visa application?